-• Several concept plans and service assessments have been done for open spaces such as the Keri Downs Park and Hingaia Park concept plans and Bruce Pulman Park and Prince Edward Park masterplans, but implementation is dependent on budget availability.
+• Several concept plans and service assessments have been done for open spaces such as the Keri Downs Park and Hingaia Park concept plans and Bruce Pulman Park master plan, but implementation is dependent on budget availability.

 Other provision

 - We need a plan to deal with ageing, community owned assets in our parks when these become too costly for our community to maintain. - Availability of actionable information to inform maximum utilisation of council facilities.